healthyregions/SDOHPlace-MetadataManager/manager/coverage/README.md

 ### Google Colab
 This file is intended to work online with Google Colab

-Visit https://colab.research.google.com and open this notebook from GitHub
+Visit https://colab.research.google.com and open this notebook using this GitHub repository

-Or upload a copy of this notebook to Colab to get started

 ### Run Locally with Docker